On endomorphisms of the direct product of two free groups: Endomorphisms and Automorphisms

 Type V endomorphisms are clearly not surjective, since for every $1\neq u\in F_n$, we have that $(u,1)\not\in Im(\varphi)$.
 Also, $(a_1a_2,1)\varphi=(1,v^{q_1+q_2})=(a_2a_1,1)\varphi$, so it is not injective.

-It is obvious that a type VI endomorphism is surjective (resp. injective) if and only if both $\phi$ and $\psi$ are surjective (resp. injective) and the same holds for type VII homomorphisms.
+It is obvious that a type VI endomorphism is surjective (resp. injective) if and only if both $\phi$ and $\psi$ are surjective (resp. injective) and the same holds for type VII endomorphisms. \end{proof}

-\begin{Cor} $\varphi\in \End(F_n\times F_m)$ is an automorphism if and only if one of the following holds: \begin{enumerate}[i.] \item $\varphi$ is a type VI endomorphism such that both $\phi$ and $\psi$ are automorphisms. \item $n=m$ and $\varphi$ is a type VII endomorphism such that both $\phi$ and $\psi$ are automorphisms. \end{enumerate} \end{Cor}
+\begin{corollary} $\varphi\in \End(F_n\times F_m)$ is an automorphism if and only if one of the following holds: \begin{enumerate}[i.] \item $\varphi$ is a type VI endomorphism such that both $\phi$ and $\psi$ are automorphisms. \item $n=m$ and $\varphi$ is a type VII endomorphism such that both $\phi$ and $\psi$ are automorphisms. \end{enumerate} \end{corollary}